-cgl-docker-lib contains dockerCall-compatible Dockerized tools that are commonly used in bioinformatics analysis.
+cgl-docker-lib contains dockerCall-compatible Dockerized tools that are commonly used in bioinformatics analysis dockerCall supports currently the 75 keyword arguments found in the python Docker API, under the 'run' command.

 The documentation provides guidelines for developing your own Docker containers that can be used with Toil and dockerCall.
 In order for a container to be compatible with dockerCall, it must have an ENTRYPOINT set to a wrapper script, as described in cgl-docker-lib containerization standards.
 This can be set by passing in the optional keyword argument, 'entrypoint'.
 Example: